hekmatinasser/verta/README.md

 - Verta is a jalali calendar that was used in persian datetime

-- Calendar conversion is based on the algorithm provided by Morteza Parvini, Vahid Sohrablou, Roozbeh Pournader and Mohammad Tou'si.
+- Calendar conversion is based on the algorithm provided by Vahid Sohrablou, Roozbeh Pournader and Mohammad Tou'si.

 Run the Composer update comand